 The Six-Gun Tarot by R.S.
 Belcher

-This is more of a quintessential Weird West book, I believe, that takes place in a little town called Golgotha where the residents are pretty accustomed to strange things happening.
+This series is more quintessential Weird West than some of the other books here, and it takes place in a little town called Golgotha where the residents are pretty accustomed to strange things happening.
 It’s got a large cast of characters, each with their own strange and/or heart-breaking secrets.

 The Devil’s Revolver by V.S.
 McGrath